ga4gh/TASC/persistent-url/README.md

 ## Process

-Creating a persistent URL redirect rule requires taking the following actions:
+Creating or editing a persistent URL redirect rule requires taking the following actions:

   1. Ensure that your persistent URL pattern meets the above criteria
   2. Ensure that your redirect rules point to the correct location